texas-robocamp/texas-robocamp.github.io/virtual/programming/functions.md

 return numSquared;
 ```

-This is called the <b>return statement</b>, and it is always the last line executed in a function.
+This is called the **return statement**, and it is *always* the last line executed in a function.

+*I added em to always.
+Should we maybe also say why?*

 Since we know that we are squaring floats, we will be returning a float, so the return type of this function will be a float as well.